©2020 Susan Noyes Anderson

 Now we felt less alone; Covid bridged the divide.

-The feeling was bleak, so I opened my heart
+The mood had turned bleak, so I opened my heart

-with some spiritual truth I have known from the start.
+with spiritual truth I have known from the start.

 I spoke of the healing and peace that are found